KnifejJestem/PCManagerServer/README.md

 # 🖥️ PC Manager Server

-#### Lighweight websockets server written in Python & Rust to get PC data to the PC Manager App
+#### Lighweight websockets server written in Python to get PC data and send it to the PC Manager App

 ---